-Learning to find our own closure, and focus our energies on the positive people in our lives in one of the healthiest choices we can make for ourselves.
+Finding our own closure and focusing our energies on the positive people in our lives is one of the healthiest choices we can make for ourselves.

-Here’s how to surround yourself with people who lift you up.
+Surround yourself with people who lift you up

 Can you find closure with a toxic person?

-That apology almost never comes, and people end up feeling worse about things than they did when the conversation started.
+That apology rarely comes, and people feel worse about things than they did when the conversation started.

-We cannot control anyone but ourselves, no matter how much we may want too.
+We cannot control anyone but ourselves, no matter how much we may want to.

-We only have control of ourselves and our own desire for growth and change.
+We only control ourselves and our desire for growth and change.

 It could be argued that we are being self-destructive by keeping them in our lives over people who lift us up.